 Dosing has not been adequately studied, but beneficial clinical effects occur in doses ranging from 100 mg to 4 g a day.
 Higher doses may also be useful, and toxicity has not been reported in doses as high as 8 g per day.

-For adults ages 13 and older the recommend daily allowance is 12 mg/kg/day.
+For adults ages 13 and older the recommended daily allowance is 12 mg/kg/day.

 Benefits for Exercise